Disclaimer: Programme is subject to changes without notice.

 The next generation: Three emerging leaders, three ideas

 Finalists for the 2026 ITFA Emerging Trade Financier Award will take the stage to present their most innovative trade finance projects.
 Each candidate will deliver a five-minute presentation, followed by a moderated Q&A. Attendees can engage directly, ask questions and vote for their preferred project.
-This session celebrates the next generation of trade finance talent, highlighting practical solutions and fresh perspectives shaping the future of the industry. |
+This session celebrates the next generation of trade finance talent, highlighting practical solutions and fresh perspectives shaping the future of the industry.
+3 shortlisted candidates Q&A moderated by:

 | 13:15 - 14:30 |